Accessibility Statement for Complex analysis (M337)

 In this module you will be working with specialist reading material which includes mathematical notation.
 This is delivered both online and in printed form, and also via bespoke software.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system or by post, on paper, and an Exam that must be taken at an exam centre.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system or by post, on paper, and an Exam that you will take remotely.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.